armenak/DataDefender/README.md

 CoreFunctions has been split into a few different classes, and its package has been moved.
 See the new classes here: [src/main/java/com/strider/datadefender/anonymizer/functions](src/main/java/com/strider/datadefender/anonymizer/functions).
 Some functions have been removed entirely, for example randomInt, because apache commons can be used instead with RandomUtils.nextInt.

-Referencing functions from the xml file now takes the form ClassName#method rather than ClassName.method to be more in-line with java's standards for naming.

 ## Features and issues
 Please report issues or ask for future requests here: https://github.com/armenak/DataDefender/issues